kadamiec/vscode-salesforce-query-editor/README.md

 # How to Use

+Obs: set a "defaultusername" before opening the extension.

 ## How to open the Salesforce Query Editor

 There are three ways to open the editor.